-All types of domestic applicants are eligible to apply as prime applicans, except Federally Funded Research and Development Center (FFRDC) Contractors, and nonprofit organizations described in section 501(c)(4) of the Internal Revenue Code of 1986 that engaged in lobbying activities after December 31, 1995.
-FFRDCs, including the DOE National Laboratories, may be proposed as subawards that will-if selected for funding-be paid directly by DOE.
+All types of domestic applicants are eligible to apply as a lead institution, except non-DOE/NNSA Federal agencies, their Federally Funded Research and Development Center (FFRDC) Contractors, and their Government Owned/Government Operated entities.
+Nonprofit organizations described in section 501(c)(4) of the Internal Revenue Code of 1986 that engaged in lobbying activities after December 31, 1995 are not eligible to apply as lead organizations or as team members under another organization's application.
+DOE will prioritize funding of multi-institution efforts under this FOA.